Sanglorian/orcus/Orcus Advanced Options - current.md

 **Tricky controls:** You cannot shift while riding Atlas.

-**Defiant:** If you are hit by an attack with the Psychic keyword, make a save.
+**Defiant:** If you are hit by an attack with the Psychic tag, make a save.
 If the save fails, you must spend your next standard action attacking a random creature within range.

 ### Unfriendly